precice/precice/.github/pull_request_template.md

 ## Author's checklist

 * [ ] I used the [`pre-commit` hook](https://precice.org/dev-docs-dev-tooling.html#setting-up-pre-commit) to prevent dirty commits and used `pre-commit run --all` to format old commits.
+* [ ] I ran coverity on this PR and took care of defecty I may have introduced.
+(Use workflow dispatch [here](https://github.com/precice/precice/actions/workflows/coverity-scan.yml))
 * [ ] I added a changelog file with `make changelog` if there are user-observable changes since the last release.
 * [ ] I added a test to cover the proposed changes in our test suite.
 * [ ] For breaking changes: I documented the changes in the appropriate [porting guide](https://precice.org/couple-your-code-porting-overview.html).